Competition days are April 25 to 28, 2019

 *All times are Mountain Standard Time.
 If the 200 events are deck seeded, then their check-in deadlines will be 7 a.m. on the day the event is swum.

-A real-time meet roster including name, age, sex, and club will be available on the meet landing page.
-Please verify your information and contact email@example.com with any concerns by March 25, 2019.
+A real-time meet roster including name, age, sex, and club will be available on the meet information page.
+Please verify your information and contact firstname.lastname@example.org with any concerns by March 25, 2019.

 Heat and Psych Sheets